KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/verify-installation.hbs.md

     kubectl create namespace ${WORKLOAD_NAMESPACE}
     ```

 2. Configure a namespace to use Cloud Native Runtimes.
-If you relocated images to another registry during Tanzu Application Platform installation, you must grant service accounts that run Knative services using Cloud Native Runtimes access to the image pull secrets.
+You must grant service accounts that run Knative services using Cloud Native Runtimes access to the image pull secrets.
 This includes the `default` service account in a namespace, which is created automatically but not associated with any image pull secrets.
 Without these credentials, attempts to start a service fail with a timeout and the pods report that they are unable to pull the `queue-proxy` image.

     1. Create an image pull secret in the namespace that Knative services run and fill it from the `tap-registry` secret mentioned in [Add the Tanzu Application Platform package repository](../../../install-online/profile.hbs.md#add-tap-repo).
 Run the following commands to create an empty secret and annotate it as a target of the secretgen controller: